osrf/gazebo_tutorials/haptix_unboxing/tutorial.md

 1. Connect both the Linux computer and the Windows computer to power.

-1. Connect one computer to the monitor using the DisplayPort cable and one with the DVI cable (it doesn't matter which).
+1. Connect the Linux computer to the monitor using the DisplayPort cable and the Windows computer with the DVI cable.

-1. Connect the Nvidia emitter to a USB port into the Linux computer.
+1. Connect one Nvidia emitter to a USB port on the Linux computer.

 1. Connect the VESA cable of the same emitter to the 3-pin DIN port on the back of the Linux computer.